University of Brighton: Notable alumni, staff and associates

 The list of students, lecturers and researchers once at Brighton includes Kate Greenaway Medal winners Emily Gravett, Raymond Briggs and Quentin Blake; children's writer-illustrator Lucy Cousins; Magnum photographer Mark Power; fashion designer Barbara Hulanicki; world champion bridge player Sandra Landy; and adventurer and conservationist Holly Budge.

 Liz Aggiss, the live artist, dance performer, choreographer and film maker, taught visual performance at Brighton from 1982.
-She is now Emeritus Professor of Visual Performance.
+She became an Emeritus Professor of Visual Performance.
+Alison Bruce is the Professor of nuclear physics.

 Contributions made to modern visual culture by Brighton Faculty of Arts and Architecture members include Royal Designer for Industry George Hardie's cover designs for Pink Floyd's The Dark Side of the Moon, and several series of Royal Mail stamps, and John Vernon Lord's sleeve for Deep Purple's Book of Taliesyn.

 In 2000 a group of graduates from the BA Illustration course formed the successful Peepshow Collective.

 The longer history of the school of art in Brighton includes the artists Conrad Heighton Leigh, and poster designer John Bellany.
 The artist Helen Chadwick took the sculpture course at Brighton Polytechnic (1973–76) and later returned to the institution to teach.
 The artist Cherryl Fountain also attended the polytechnic.
 The sculptor/woodcarver Robert Koenig, author of the woodcarving project Odyssey also studied on the sculpture course at the same time as Helen Chadwick.
 The sculptor Antony Gormley formerly taught at Brighton.
 Alexandra Gage, Viscountess Gage is a fine arts senior lecturer at Brighton.